flatredball/FlatRedBallDocs/tutorials/damage-dealing/02-team-index.md

 4. Health is subtracted from the enemy.
 5. The enemy is killed (Destroy is called) if the enemy has less than or equal to 0 health

-We can see the this logic work by shooting an enemy enough times to kill it - by default this is 10 shots.
+We can see that this logic works by shooting an enemy enough times to kill it - by default this is 10 shots.

 <figure><img src="../../.gitbook/assets/2023-01-11_06-48-10.gif" alt=""><figcaption><p>Enemy dying after 10 shots</p></figcaption></figure>